rauleburro/resume/resume.md

 - Maintain services written in python django.
 - Develop new services written in python django with django-rest-framework.
 - Maintain the old infrastructure on the Google Cloud Platform.
-- Manage networks, VMS, load balancers, DNS, databases, Redis, and Cloud Run Apps on CGP
+- Manage networks, VMS, load balancers, DNS, databases, Redis, and Cloud Run Apps on GCP.
-- Create new infrastructures using GKE
+- Create new infrastructures using GKE.
 - Implement monitoring using Prometheus, Grafana and Alert manager.
 - Manage the environments for the infrastructure using Kustomize.
-- Implement DevOps using GitHub Actions, GitHub Super Linter, Testing Actions, and Continues Deployment build images on the pipeline.
+- Implement DevOps using GitHub Actions, GitHub Super Linter, Testing Actions, and Continuous Deployment build images on the pipeline.

 ### Co-Founder / Fullstack Software Engineer

 #### Bellbird | Jan 2020 - Sep 2021

-- I founded this company in 2020 to develop technology solutions for our clients.
+- Founded this company to develop technology solutions for clients.
-- My first client, PuntoFarma, is the most extensive pharmacy in Paraguay.
-I developed for then a mobile app using flutter 2.0 with null safety, flutter_bloc for state management and connected their oracle backend using an intermediate backend written in node.js using express.js framework.
-Today the app manages +9k users per day with +70k downloads on Android and +1k on IOs.
+- Developed a mobile app for PuntoFarma, Paraguay's largest pharmacy chain, using Flutter 2.0 with null safety and flutter_bloc for state management.
+- Connected their Oracle backend using an intermediate backend written in Node.js with Express.js.
-- Develop the backend node on a server using docker and docker-compose.
-Today the app manages the traffic of +9k users per day.
+- Deployed the backend and handled traffic of 9k+ daily users.
-- Develop backends using python with django and django-rest-framework.
+- Developed backends using Python with Django and Django Rest Framework.
-- Develop frontends using React, Next.js, Redux, Sagas.
+- Developed frontends using React, Next.js, Redux, and Sagas.
-- Develop Mobile apps using Flutter, React Native, Android and iOS.
+- Built mobile apps using Flutter, React Native, Android, and iOS.
-- Implement infrastructure of all the apps with docker and docker-compose.
+- Implemented infrastructure using Docker and Docker Compose.
-- Implement new infrastructure for the company using Kubernetes with Kubeadm
+- Built new infrastructure using Kubernetes with Kubeadm.
-- Implement CI/CD using Gitlab CI.
+- Set up CI/CD pipelines using GitLab CI.

 ### Fullstack Software Engineer / Tech Lead

 #### Softec SRL | Sep 2016 - Jan 2020

-- Develop FullStack apps with Django and Javascript.
+- Developed fullstack apps with Django and JavaScript.
-- Implement testing with Selenium.
-- Develop Mobile apps with Android and iOS
+- Built mobile apps for Android and iOS.
-- Develop Webapps with Angular.
-- In 2017, I started working on an Uber-like app called MUV with two Android apps, one for drivers and one for clients, and two apps IOS with swift.
-And a backend in PHP/Laravel.
+- Developed Uber-like ride-hailing app MUV using Android/iOS/React Native and Node.js backend.
-- Lead a team of 3 developers until the app's release in 2018.
+- Led a team of 3 developers and later managed 4 teams after being promoted to Tech Lead.
-- In 2018, after the app's release, my team started working on version 2 of the app MUV.
-We used React Native for the app, React for the front, and Node for the backend.
-- First touch implementing deployments for kubernetes on GKE.
-- Develop Frontend with React, Redux, Sagas.
-- Develop Backend with Node, ExpressJs.
-- Develop Mobile apps using React Native redux and sagas.
-- After that, in 2019, I was promoted to Tech Lead of the company and started to manage four teams with different skills using Gitlab workflow.
-- Develop Mobile apps with Flutter, flutter_bloc.
-- Deploy apps with Docker and docker-compose on Digital Ocean.
+- Implemented CI/CD pipelines and deployed apps using Docker, Kubernetes on GKE.

 ### FullStack Software Engineer

 #### Freelance | Jan 2012 - Sep 2016

-- Develop websites using HTML5/CCS3/JS.
+- Developed websites using HTML5/CSS3/JS.
-- Develop WebApps using Python Django, Django Rest Framework, JQuery and AngularJS.
+- Created web apps with Django, Django Rest Framework, jQuery, and AngularJS.
-- Develop Android Native Mobile apps.
+- Built native Android applications.

 ## Languages